Close

 How long does it take to process an insurance claim?

 The complexity of a claim and the completeness of the documents will determine the time it takes to process a claim.
-Minor claims would take a few days whereas complex claims might take long.
+Minor claims would take a few days, whereas complex claims might take longer.
 Insurance companies mostly adhere to the regulatory rules and make their decisions regarding the claims.

 4